1756 - Siege of Fort St. Philip

 On June 9, the French fire reopened more hotly than before and battered two new breaches.
 Matters were now growing serious.

-On June 11, Richelieu finally received 14 additional siege guns.
+On June 11, Richelieu received 14 additional siege guns.

-On June 14, a party of the British garrison made a sally, drove the French from several of their batteries and spiked the guns, but pursuing their success too far were surrounded and captured almost to a man.
-Still Richelieu hesitated to storm.
+On June 14, a party of the British garrison made a sally, driving the French from several of their batteries and spiking the guns, but pursuing their success too far were surrounded and captured almost to a man.
+Still Richelieu hesitated to storm the fortress.

 On June 21, a new battery equipped with the 14 newly received siege guns opened fire.